Keke675/Discord_Bot_League/README.md

 At this moment, only a French version is available :x

-Use !help in your discord channel to enjoy your bot !
+Use $help in your discord channel to enjoy your bot !

 ![result](https://i.ibb.co/HXVWn4t/screenshot-3062.png)